Simulating the LOcal Web (SLOW) -- VI: Gamma-ray Emission in the Local Universe: Full-sky projections

-CR protons (CRps) experience hardly any energy losses in the environments of galaxy clusters and cosmic web filaments.
-The main energy loss mechanism for the overall energy density of CR protons are Coulomb losses due to interaction with the background thermal gas.
-In galaxy clusters, the cooling time of low-momentum protons is of the order of the Hubble time \citep[e.g.][]{Blasi2007} and therefore of little importance to the overall evolution of the proton spectra.
-This holds even more so in the extremely low-density environment of cosmic web filaments. \\ In Fig. \ref{fig:gammaweb_allsky} we show the mean CR proton pressure along the line-of-sight from the center up to a radial distance of 300 Mpc within the simulation.
-We cut at this radius to avoid projection effects by the box corners.
-Labels indicate the cross-identified clusters from \citet{Hernandez2024}, and the circles indicate the projected virial radius of each cluster.\\ We find a population of CR protons injected by merger and accretion shocks in all cosmic structures.
+Cosmic-ray protons loose hardly any energy in the environments of galaxy clusters and cosmic web filaments.
+The main energy-loss mechanisms for the overall energy density of CRps are Coulomb losses due to interaction with the background thermal gas and Alfvén streaming losses \citep[see, e.g.,][]{Pfrommer2004}.
+In galaxy clusters, the cooling time of low-momentum protons is on the order of the Hubble time \citep[e.g.,][]{Blasi2007} and therefore of little importance to the overall evolution of the proton spectra.
+This holds even more in the extremely low-density environment of cosmic web filaments.

+In Fig. \ref{fig:gammaweb_allsky} we show the mean CRp pressure along the line of sight from the center to a radial distance of 300 Mpc within the simulation.
+We cut at this radius to avoid projection effects from the box corners.
+The labels indicate the cross-identified clusters from \citet{Hernandez2024}, and the circles indicate the projected virial radius of each cluster.

+We find a population of CRps injected by merger and accretion shocks in all cosmic structures.
 These protons are advected through the cluster and filament volume, setting into large halos and tracing the cosmic web filaments.
-In galaxy cluster, we find populations of CR protons that extend up to the virial radius.
-Beyond that most, if not all, clusters show a faint halo of CR protons even far beyond the virial radius, filling the volume between the virial radius and the virial shock, which has been pushed further from the virial radius by internal merger shocks \citep[see][]{Zhang2020a, Zhang2020}.
-The same holds for cosmic web filaments, where we find CR proton populations closely following the cosmological structure.
-As in the case of clusters, we find extended regions of CR protons around cosmic web filaments.
+In galaxy clusters, we find populations of CRps that extend up to the virial radius.
+Beyond this, most if not all clusters show a faint halo of CRps even far beyond the virial radius, filling the volume between the virial radius and the virial shock, which has been pushed further from the virial radius by internal merger shocks \citep[see][]{Zhang2020a, Zhang2020}.
+The same holds for cosmic web filaments, where we find CRp populations closely following the cosmological structure.
+As in the case of clusters, we find extended regions of CRps around cosmic web filaments.

-\subsection{Gamma-Ray Emission}
+\subsection{Gamma-ray emission}